layer data in JSON format (http://docs.mapeditor.org/en/stable/reference/tmx-map-format/#layer)

 the layer class

-the renderable default transformation matrix
+the renderable transformation matrix (4x4).

-The edges here are the direction of the nth edge of the polygon, relative to the nth point.
-If you want to draw a given edge from the edge value, you must first translate to the position of the starting point.
+the nth point.
+If you want to draw a given edge from the edge value, you must

 If true, this renderable will be rendered using screen coordinates, as opposed to world coordinates.
 Use this, for example, to define UI elements.